Saturday night, 24 October 1998, PM

 Wednesday morning, 28 October 1998

 GM: The foster parents let their sobbing boy keep everything of Sylvie’s that he wants.
 She’s left with nothing but the clothes on her back.
 Sylvie’s case worker drives her to a home outside of the city that has a basement, a rarity in New Orleans proper.
 The foster mother is a super couponer.
 The shelves are stacked from floor to ceiling with cereals and cleaning supplies.
-Sylvie sleeps on the cold, hard basement floor with some blankets and pillows with two other girls.
-When she wakes up in the morning, she’s covered in red and angry-looking bug bites.
+Sylvie sleeps on the cold, hard basement floor with some blankets and pillows.
+There are two other girls.
+When she wakes up in the morning, everyone’s covered in red and angry-looking bug bites.

 Victoria: Sylvie shrieks.